 The project opens to the Taranaki region on New Zealand's North Island.
 The boundary of Egmont National Park is drawn with an orange outline.
-Mount Taranaki, a strikingly symmetrical inactive volcano, is in the center of the park.
+Mount Taranaki, an inactive volcano, is in the center of the park.

-The active view is a 3D scene named Egmont 3D.
-There is also a 2D map view named Egmont.
+The active view is a local 3D scene named Egmont 3D.
+There is also a 2D map named Egmont.

-- On the Map tab, in the Navigate group, click Bookmarks .
+- Click the Map tab.
+In the Navigate group, click Bookmarks .
 Under Egmont 3D Bookmarks, click View from above to zoom to the park boundary.

-- Have some fun navigating the scene using navigation controls and 3D bookmarks.
+- Explore the scene with 3D navigation techniques and bookmarks.

-- When you're finished, zoom to the View from above bookmark.
+- When you're finished, return to the View from above bookmark.

 Create a feature class